 Foundation Internet and Society

 In 2015 the founding associates of the institute established the Foundation Internet and Society to develop the organisation and to gain additional, especially institutional sponsors for the institute.
 Now the Foundation is the sole shareholder of the HIIG gGmbH.

 The Foundation Board, comprising founding partners and well-known personalities from science and society, supervises the structural and strategic development of the Foundation Internet and Society.
 The Executive Board officially represents the Foundation Internet and Society.
 Two academic directors of the HIIG gGmbH form the current Executive Board.
 Prof. Dr. Dr. Thomas Schildhauer was appointed as chairman.

 An Advisory Council advises the research agenda and critically evaluates the thematic focus of the institute and thereby helps to ensure the independence of the research.
-The scientific lead of the institute is determined by the directors, who represent the various disciplines.
-Each director is responsible for a thematic research area.
+The scientific lead of the institute is determined by the academic directors, who represent the various disciplines.
+Each academic director is responsible for a thematic research area.
 They design the research agenda of the institute, arrange joint research projects and scientific events and lead the Doctoral Programme for young scientists.
-The directors elect a speaker, who represents the institute on scientific matters to the wider public.
-Two of the research directors are also general managers of the institute, supported by an administrative management team.
-Prof. Dr. Jeanette Hofmann was elected Speaker of the Directors.
+The academic directors elect a speaker, who represents the institute on scientific matters to the wider public.
+They are supported by an administrative management team.
+Prof. Dr. Jeanette Hofmann was elected Speaker of the HIIG.
 Managing director is Dr. Karina Preiß.